DENMARK (BEST: WON IN 1963, 2000 AND 2013)

 ICELAND (BEST: 2ND IN 1999 AND 2009)

 Iceland struggled in their early years before achieving a strong 4th place in 1990.
 Their results then tended to mid-scoreboard, until 1999 when they came very close to their first victory.
 After that their results plummeted despite some critical acclaim, until 2009 when they achieved a second runners-up spot a decade after the first.
-In the 50/50 era they have been reliable finalists until the last two years when they’ve fallen far short in the semi.
+In the 50/50 era they had been reliable finalists until four DNQs in a row from 2015.
+Hatari and Dadi Freyr has restored their fortunes the last few years.

 IRELAND (BEST: WON IN 1970, 1980, 1987, 1992, 1993, 1994 AND 1996)

 What can one say about Ireland?
 After a solid start in the 60s with a string of male balladeers, they took the crown in 1970.
 The next few years rather surprisingly saw them mid-table, but they rallied again in the late 70s and achieved five consecutive top 5 finishes, headed by Johnny Logan’s first win in 1980.
 With very few exceptions they remained competitive nearly every year for the next decade and a half, and their three consecutive wins and four out of six will surely never be surpassed.
 This kind of dominance couldn’t last forever, and the approach of the millennium saw a less successful Ireland who in 2001 suffered the indignity of relegation after a bottom 3 finish unthinkable just a few years previously.
 This infamy was repeated three years later when only the UK vote saved Ireland from a big fat zero, even with a song written by Westlife’s Bryan McFadden.
 It took Brian Kennedy to restore them (briefly) to the top ten before folk group Dervish landed Ireland’s first ever last place in 2007.
 If it was any consolation, they were joined at the foot of the Helsinki scoreboard by France and the UK, the other two most successful countries in contest history.
 A puppet in 2008 gained loads of publicity but few votes.
-A couple of muppets did rather better three years later but as of 2016 Ireland have suffered five DNQs in the last nine years.
+A couple of muppets did rather better three years later but Ireland would fail to qualify four years in a row until fortunes were restored to a degree in 2018.

 As members of the European Broadcasting Union, Israel became the first country outside of Europe to enter the contest in 1973 and made a competent but unspectacular start.
 All that would change in 1978, as they took two consecutive crowns and placed in the top two for four out of six years (and in one of the other years they didn’t even compete!).
 By the second half of the 80s the glory days had passed but Israel generally finished in the top half of the table.
-In the 90s their participation was patchy, but who can forget Dana International’s triumph in 1998, although more recent results have not been particularly overwhelming.
+In the 90s their participation was patchy, but who can forget Dana International’s triumph in 1998, although more recent results had not been particularly overwhelming, until Netta Barzilai swept all before her to win Israel’s fourth title in Lisbon.

 Many of the very early Italian entries were plucked from the famous San Remo song festival and were big international hits without being successful at Eurovision, so their 1964 victory was long overdue.
 After that their fortunes went off the boil before rallying in the early 70s.
 Another barren period followed until their fortunes rose once more in the mid 80s.
 They won the first contest of the 90s and scored solidly until 1993.
 After the 1997 contest they went AWOL for fourteen whole years.
 On their return in Dusseldorf they were welcomed back as the prodigal, both by the EBU (giving them automatic entry to the final by turning the Big Four into the Big Five) and the voters as they swept to runners-up position.
-Since then they have quite often wiped the floor with the old Big Four.
+Since then they have quite often wiped the floor with the old Big Four, making the top ten in seven of the nine contests.
+The 2021 contest saw rock group Maneskin giving a third Grand Prix to Italia in dramatic fashion.